 You can probably already tell that FluentU isn’t just for watching videos.
 It’s a complete language learning program which provides tools you can use to actively practice your German vocabulary and grammar, like interactive subtitles, flashcards, vocabulary lists and more.

 Even the flashcards are unique, allowing you to get context from video clips and play games like “fill in the blank.”

 Integrate FluentU into your German language learning routine to bring the language to life and to push yourself farther, faster.
-Start using FluentU on the website with your computer or tablet or, better yet, download the FluentU app from the iTunes store.
+Start using FluentU on the website with your computer or tablet or, better yet, download the FluentU app from the iTunes or Google Play stores.